-Acute sinusitis (acute rhinosinusitis) causes the cavities around your nasal passages (sinuses) to become inflamed and swollen.
+Acute sinusitis causes the spaces inside your nose (sinuses) to become inflamed and swollen.
 This interferes with drainage and causes mucus to build up.

 With acute sinusitis, it might be difficult to breathe through your nose.
 The area around your eyes and face might feel swollen, and you might have throbbing facial pain or a headache.